MuhammadHaweras/Book_Recommender/README.md

 > If you'd like to try it out locally, you're welcome to clone the repo and add your own OpenAI API key.
 >
 > Your understanding and cooperation are deeply appreciated. 🙏 Just trust me that I have deployed on huggingface spaces 😅

-A semantic book recommendation system that uses **Large Language Models**, **OpenAI embeddings**, and **LangChain** to deliver personalized book suggestions based on your input description, emotional tone, and category.

 ---